mohdjaber000/ninja-forms-conditional-logic/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://ninjaforms.com/documentation/intro/)

 == Changelog ==

+= 3.0.9 (15 November 2016) =

+*Bugs:*

+* Fixed a bug with list field options incorrectly triggering conditions based on partial matches.
+* Fixed a bug with missing field values causing the form to not submit properly.
+* Fixed a bug with false-positives when tabbing through a checkbox field.

+*Changes:*

+* Use the form cache for getting field data.
+* Corrected processing for different data structures.
+* Added a check for manually disabled actions, so as to not re-enable with conditions.

 = 3.0.8 (25 October 2016) =